shawnfan/Prolific-Library/README.md

 [Question 2 about cannot make delete and Put work with retrofit](http://stackoverflow.com/questions/36255825/retrofit-2-0-delete-put-are-not-working)

 * I am using [jsonschema2pojo](http://www.jsonschema2pojo.org/) to directly generate POJO code for Prolific Library Book.

-**To be continued:**
-* Swipe to Delete feature is still in the development, I am using this API: [daimajia/AndroidSwipeLayout](https://github.com/daimajia/AndroidSwipeLayout) Please check branch swipeListContent.

 Please contact me if you find some problems: xiaoyaoworm@gmail.com